Inspiration gallery: handleless kitchens

 handleless kitchen cabinets

 The owners of this kitchen wanted a smart yet informal scheme ideal for family life.
-Harvey Jones’ Linear Edge range provides a modern style without handles and the cabinetry is hand-painted in situ, meaning any colour is available – here it’s painted in Velvet Evening by Valspar.
-Priced from £20,000.
+Harvey Jones’ Linear Edge range provides a modern style without handles.

 handleless kitchen cabinets

-Striking brushed brass cabinetry contrasts with exposed brick walls – further enhanced by the solid oak drawers, topped with a concrete worktop and matching splashback.
-Encaustic tiles in warm colours help tie the scheme together.
-The Main Company kitchens start from £25,000.
+Striking brushed brass cabinetry by The Main Company contrasts with exposed brick walls – further enhanced by the solid oak drawers, topped with a concrete worktop and matching splashback.

 handleless kitchen cabinets

 In open-plan spaces, kitchens need to blend in so they don’t dominate.
 Handleless units allow a smooth transition into the living spaces.
 This is Modulnova’s Twenty Fly kitchen in Piasentina porcelain and Walnut veneer.
-Kitchens from Designspace London start from £25,000.
+From Designspace London.

 About Post Author